jigish/slate/README.md

         bind pad1:ctrl move 0,0 100,100 1

-    will bind the keystroke ctrl-numpad1 to moving the window to the screen at index 1 with top-left coordinate 0,0 and size 100,100
+    Will bind the keystroke ctrl-numpad1 to moving the window to the screen at index 1 with top-left coordinate 0,0 and size 100,100

     You can also use the following values in topLeftX, topLeftY, sizeX or sizeY and they will be replaced with the appropriate values: